Fictional universe of Harry Potter: Magical creatures

-Ministry of Magic
+Organisations

 The Ministry of Magic is the government of the British wizarding community.
 The Minister for Magic, Cornelius Fudge, first appears in Chamber of Secrets.
-The Ministry of Magic is located in London and can be accessed by apparating, Floo travel or by dialing 62442 inside a certain broken-down telephone box.
+The Ministry of Magic is located in London and can be accessed by apparating, Floo travel or by a certain broken-down telephone box.

-Education

 Young wizards in Britain usually attend Hogwarts School of Witchcraft and Wizardry.
 Following completion of a Hogwarts education, there is no standard tertiary education, and there are no known wizard universities.
 Successful Hogwarts students are considered ready to function as adults, though some wizarding professions require special training programmes after Hogwarts.
 These include the professions of the Auror and the Healer.
 In addition to Hogwarts, the novels mention the French wizarding school Beauxbatons and the Northern European school Durmstrang.
 In 2016, Rowling created four additional schools and described them on the Wizarding World website.
 These four schools are Ilvermorny (United States), Castelobruxo (Brazil), Mahoutokoro (Japan) and Uagadou (Africa).

 Communication

-Owls

 Wizards use owls to deliver mail, newspapers and parcels.
 The novels do not explain how an owl locates a recipient.

-Patronuses

-A Patronus is conjured with the Patronus Charm and is primarily used to repel Dementors.
-The charm is vocalised as "Expecto Patronum".
-It can also be used for communication by a talented wizard.
-Albus Dumbledore devised a method of using Patronuses to deliver vocal messages, which he used in the service of Order of the Phoenix.
-Minerva McGonagall is the only character in the series who demonstrates the ability to project multiple message-carrying Patronuses.

-Floo Network

-While the Floo Network is intended for use as a method of transport, it also occasionally serves as a method of communication.
-A wizard can throw a pinch of Floo Powder into a lit fireplace connected to the Network and put their head into the flames, causing it to appear in the fireplace of the wizard with whom they intend to speak.
-This use of the Network is first seen in Goblet of Fire when Harry observes the head of Amos Diggory in the Weasleys' fireplace.
-Harry uses this method to communicate with Sirius Black on several occasions during the series.

-Dark Mark

-Voldemort uses a method of communication called the Dark Mark, which is like a brand on the inner forearms of the Death Eaters.
-When the mark is pressed, contact is made with other Death Eaters and Voldemort himself.
-Pressing one's Dark Mark causes every other Death Eater's mark to burn, signalling them to Disapparate from wherever they were and immediately Apparate to Voldemort's side.

-Hermione uses the principle of the Dark Mark in Harry Potter and the Order of the Phoenix.
-Instead of burning/engraving the message into the members of Dumbledore's Army's skin, she uses fake Galleons which all mimic each other and have messages on the rim.
-Later Malfoy and Madam Rosmerta, who was under the Imperius Curse, used Galleons to contact each other.